 How to Measure Investigation Process Effectiveness Podcast

 Often, my TapRooT® root cause analysis course participants ask me how to measure investigation process effectiveness.
 In this episode of my Real Life Work podcast, I share with you multiple ways to measure investigation process effectiveness.
-These approaches go beyond a leader’s simple ‘when will the report be ready?’ question.

 All too often however, we place too much focus on the time measure.
 In doing so, we often compromise other results like quality, morale / teamwork, and safety.
-For example, I frequently see people do poor root cause analysis and write weak corrective actions in order to complete their investigation on time.

 Is investigation timeliness the primary measure you focus on?
 What other investigation process measurement options exist?